iAbhishek91/learn-docker-kubernetes/docker/DOCKERCOMMANDS.md

 ```

 - **Port mapping** -p docker-host-port:container-internal-port
-- We can run multiple instances of the web services in separate containers andmap to different docker host port.
+- We can run multiple instances of the web services in separate containers and map to different docker host port.
 - Obviously, use of one port multiple times are prohibited.

 ```sh